b02k11/Docsify/document.md

 ```
 touch introduction.md
 ```
+touch command is used to create a new empty file.

 You can edit the introduction.md file by the following command
 ```
 vim introduction.md
 ```
+Vim is a text editor which is used for editing.

 # Customization
 Docsify provides various configuration options to customize the appearance and behavior of your documentation.
 These options are typically set in the index.js file in the docsify directory.
 Below are some of the commonly used configuration options:
 ## Sidebar